-Aid Auto Stores, which operates five auto parts shops in eastern Suffolk County, announced Thursday it is going out of business.
+Aid Auto Stores, a privately held company of car maintenance stores in Suffolk County, announced Thursday that it is going out of business.

 "It was just a change in the business environment, and the tremendous amount of competition we’ve taken on in the last seven to eight years," said Aid Auto president Anthony Pirrera.